← Back to blog

 • πŸ“Š Enhanced analytics and usage tracking

-Check out the GitHub repo if you want to contribute or just see how it works!
+Check out the GitHub repo if you want to see how it worked.

-Building Cove has been a fun project.
+Building Cove was a fun project.
 There’s something satisfying about creating tools that make complex systems more accessible.
-And now I have a nice web interface to chat through! πŸ„
+These days, Hermes is the primary path.

 Moo for now, Maude πŸ„